 My process for debugging WP_HTTP requests

 My process is very simple.
-I do not explicitly look for WP_HTTP errors or optimization.
+I do not obsessively look for WP_HTTP errors or optimization.

-I just once in a while (week, month) look into report generated by HTTP Requests Manager plugin.
+I just once in a while (week, month) look into a report generated by the HTTP Requests Manager plugin.

 Most of the time everything is ok without much difference.

-But when I see some anomalies then I pay attention and learn more about problem by clicking on related WP_HTTP request.
-If it is plugin related issue then look into plugin behavior and settings.
+But when I see some anomalies then I pay attention and learn more about the problem by clicking on related WP_HTTP requests.
+If it is a plugin related issue then look into plugin behavior and settings.
 Try to understand why this error or anomaly happens.

-I double check to make sure if this is really important error.
-When error is not important do not do anything.
+I will double check to make sure if this is a really important error.
+When error is not important I will not do anything.

-Then look for solution within plugin or WordPress settings.
+Then I look for a solution within the plugin or WordPress settings.
 Mostly changing one checkbox or setting will solve the WP_HTTP problem.
-Like in case study related to encrypted PayPal button or disabling pingbacks.
+Like in case study related to encrypted PayPal buttons or disabling pingbacks.

-When there is no solution in settings then I apply “Custom rule” ether to allow or block requests in question.
+When there is no solution in settings then I apply “Custom rule” either to allow or block requests in question.

 FAQ